apache/buildstream/doc/source/install.rst

 User installation with pip
 --------------------------

-Once you have the base system dependencies, you can clone the buildstream git repository and install it as a regular user::
+Once you have the base system dependencies, you can clone the BuildStream git repository and install it as a regular user::